ossf/scorecard/SECURITY.md

 A maintainer will acknowledge the report within 72 hours, and will send a more detailed response within an additional 72 hours indicating the next steps in handling your report.

+If you've been unable to successfully draft a vulnerability report via GitHub or have not received a response during the alloted response window, please reach out via the [OpenSSF security contact email](mailto:security@openssf.org).

 After the initial reply to your report, the maintainers will endeavor to keep you informed of the progress towards a fix and full announcement, and may ask for additional information or guidance.

 ## Vulnerability management